gungungggun/t-blank/README.md

 # T-Blank

-description": "Set target='_blank' attribute for all external links.
+Set target='_blank' attribute for all external links.

 ## Install